xtinekao/CS498_MP1/README.md

 `npm install`
 3. Run the dev server:
 `npm run dev`
 4. Open a browser and go to `http://localhost:8080/` to view your page.
+You should see "Welcome to MP1!" at the top of the screen.
 Note that if for some reason your port 8080 is occupied, it will default to 8081.

 ## Submission Details